Descanonge/filefinder/docs/source/usage.rst

 ================

 Using the information contained in the filename pattern we can also generate arbitrary filenames.
-This is done with :meth:`Finder.make_filename`.
+This is done with :meth:`.Finder.make_filename`.
 Any group that does not already have its value :ref:`fixed<fix-groups>` must have a value supplied as argument.
 As for fixing, a value will be appropriately formatted but a string will be